AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_get_started_rn.md

 ## Test your app

-Refer to the following steps to register a Chat account, log into Agora Chat and send and receive a message.
+Refer to the following steps to register a Chat account, log in to Agora Chat and send and receive a message.

-1. On one device or simulator, enter a username and password, click **SIGN UP** to register a Chat account.
+1. On one device or simulator, enter a username and password, and click **SIGN UP** to register a Chat account.
-2. Click **SIGN IN** to log into Agora Chat.
+2. Click **SIGN IN** to log in to Agora Chat.
-3. On a second device or simulator, repeat the above steps to create another account and log into Agora Chat.
+3. On a second device or simulator, repeat the above steps to create another account and log in to Agora Chat.
 Ensure that you use a different user ID (username) on this device or simulator.
 4. From the first device or simulator, enter the username you set in step 3, type in the text message you want to send, and click **SEND TEXT**.
-You can receive the text message from the other device or simulator.
+You can receive the text message on the other device or simulator.

-You can also read from the logs below to see whether you have successfully signed up, signed in, and sent a text message.
+You can also read from the logs on the UI to see whether you have successfully signed up, signed in, and sent a text message.

 ## Next steps

 For demonstration purposes, Agora Chat provides an app server that enables you to quickly retrieve a token using the App Key given in this guide.
 In a production context, the best practice is for you to deploy your own token server, use your own [App Key](./enable_agora_chat?platform=React%20Native#get-the-information-of-the-agora-chat-project) to generate a token, and retrieve the token on the client side to log in to Agora.
-To see how to implement a server that generates and serves tokens on request, see [Generate a User Token](./generate_user_tokens?platform=React%20Native).
+For how to implement a server that generates and serves tokens on request, see [Generate a User Token](./generate_user_tokens?platform=React%20Native).